Firestark/project/docs/routing.md

 ```

 All files inside the ``/client/routes`` directory are automatically included.
-This means you can create as many files as you want inside this ``/client/routes`` directory to define your routes.
+This means you can create as many php files as you want inside this ``/client/routes`` directory to define your routes.

 ## Route parameters